nicfontaine/start/README.md

 - Cursor is hidden, everything can be done w/ a keyboard (can be changed at top of ``` main.css ```)

 - Auto focus is on search input.

 ### Usage

 1. Use L & R Arrow keys to change search sites.
 2. Up Arrow to pull previous searches
-3. Down Arrow, then any Arrow keys to navigate tiles.
+3. Down Arrow (to leave search focus), then any Arrow keys to navigate tiles.
 4. That's it.

 ---